Can supervise: YES

 Purpose iGlebe is an individualized, fully automated Internet cognitive behavior therapy (CBT) treatment program that requires no clinician contact.
 Phase I and II trials have demonstrated that it may be efficacious for treating the social anxiety commonly associated with stuttering.
 The present trial sought to establish whether the outcomes achieved by iGlebe are noninferior to those associated with in-clinic CBT from clinical psychologists.
 Method Fifty adults with stuttering were randomized to receive in-clinic CBT for anxiety or 5 months online access to iGlebe.
 The design was a noninferiority randomized controlled trial with outcomes assessed at prerandomization and at 6 and 12 months postrandomization.
 Primary outcomes were CIDI-Auto-2.1 diagnoses for anxiety and mood disorders and Brief Fear of Negative Evaluation scale scores ( Carleton, McCreary, Norton, & Asmundson, 2006 ).
 Secondary outcomes included speech, psychology, and quality-of-life measures.
 Results Outcomes consistently showed clinically significant improvements of around a medium effect size for the cohort as a whole from prerandomization to 6 months postrandomization, which were maintained at 12 months postrandomization.
 Comparisons between the 2 treatments showed little difference between iGlebe and in-clinic treatment for all primary and secondary outcomes, with last observation carried forward for missing data.
 Conclusions iGlebe is a promising individualized treatment for social anxiety for adults who stutter and offers a viable and inexpensive alternative to in-clinic CBT with clinical psychologists.
 An issue to emerge from this trial, which requires clarification during future clinical trials of iGlebe, is the posttreatment relation between percentage of syllables stuttered and self-reported stuttering severity ratings.

-Trajkovski, N, O'Brian, S, Onslow, M, Packman, A, Lowe, R, Menzies, R, Jones, M & Reilly, S 2019, 'A three-arm randomized controlled trial of Lidcombe Program and Westmead Program early stuttering interventions', JOURNAL OF FLUENCY DISORDERS, vol. 61.View/Download from: UTS OPUS or Publisher's site
+Trajkovski, N, O'Brian, S, Onslow, M, Packman, A, Lowe, R, Menzies, R, Jones, M & Reilly, S 2019, 'A three-arm randomized controlled trial of Lidcombe Program and Westmead Program early stuttering interventions', JOURNAL OF FLUENCY DISORDERS, vol. 61.View/Download from: Publisher's site

 This study was driven by the need to understand the mechanisms underlying Lidcombe Program treatment efficacy.
 The aim of the present study was to extend existing data exploring whether stuttering reductions observed when children successfully treated with the Lidcombe Program are associated with restricted language development.
 Audio recordings of 10-min parent-child conversations at home were transcribed verbatim for 11 pre-school-age children with various stuttering severities.
 Language samples from three assessments-pre-treatment, 9 and 18 months after beginning treatment-were analysed using SALT software for lexical diversity, utterance length and sentence complexity.
 At 18 months posttreatment commencement, the children had attained and maintained statistically significant stuttering reductions.
 During that period, there was no evidence that Lidcombe Program treatment was associated with restricted language development.
 The continued search for the mechanisms underlying this successful treatment needs to focus on other domains.

-Iverach, L, Jones, M, Lowe, R, O'Brian, S, Menzies, RG, Packman, A & Onslow, M 2018, 'Comparison of adults who stutter with and without social anxiety disorder', Journal of Fluency Disorders, vol. 56, pp. 55-68.View/Download from: UTS OPUS or Publisher's site
+Iverach, L, Jones, M, Lowe, R, O'Brian, S, Menzies, RG, Packman, A & Onslow, M 2018, 'Comparison of adults who stutter with and without social anxiety disorder', Journal of Fluency Disorders, vol. 56, pp. 55-68.View/Download from: Publisher's site

 © 2018 Purpose: Social anxiety disorder is a debilitating anxiety disorder associated with significant life impairment.
 The purpose of the present study is to evaluate overall functioning for adults who stutter with and without a diagnosis of social anxiety disorder.
 Method: Participants were 275 adults who stuttered (18–80 years), including 219 males (79.6%) and 56 females (20.4%), who were enrolled to commence speech treatment for stuttering.
 Comparisons were made between participants diagnosed with social anxiety disorder (n = 82, 29.8%) and those without that diagnosis (n = 193, 70.2%).
 Results: Although the socially anxious group was significantly younger than the non-socially anxious group, no other demographic differences were found.
 When compared to the non-socially anxious group, the socially anxious group did not demonstrate significantly higher self-reported stuttering severity or percentage of syllables stuttered.
 Yet the socially anxious group reported more speech dissatisfaction and avoidance of speaking situations, significantly more psychological problems, and a greater negative impact of stuttering.
 Conclusion: Significant differences in speech and psychological variables between groups suggest that, despite not demonstrating more severe stuttering, socially anxious adults who stutter demonstrate more psychological difficulties and have a more negative view of their speech.
 The present findings suggest that the demographic status of adults who stutter is not worse for those with social anxiety disorder.
 These findings pertain to a clinical sample, and cannot be generalized to the wider population of adults who stutter from the general community.
 Further research is needed to understand the longer-term impact of social anxiety disorder for those who stutter.

-Karimi, H, Onslow, M, Jones, M, O'Brian, S, Packman, A, Menzies, R, Reilly, S, Sommer, M & Jelčić-Jakšić, S 2018, 'The Satisfaction with Communication in Everyday Speaking Situations (SCESS) scale: An overarching outcome measure of treatment effect.', Journal of fluency disorders, vol. 58, pp. 77-85.View/Download from: UTS OPUS or Publisher's site
+Karimi, H, Onslow, M, Jones, M, O'Brian, S, Packman, A, Menzies, R, Reilly, S, Sommer, M & Jelčić-Jakšić, S 2018, 'The Satisfaction with Communication in Everyday Speaking Situations (SCESS) scale: An overarching outcome measure of treatment effect.', Journal of fluency disorders, vol. 58, pp. 77-85.View/Download from: Publisher's site

 PURPOSE:The Consolidated Standards of Reporting Trials (CONSORT) statement strongly suggests one primary outcome for clinical trials, yet the outcomes of stuttering treatments span numerous behavioral and psychosocial domains.
 That presents a roadblock to eventual meta-analysis of clinical trials for adults who stutter.
 METHOD:We propose a simple and convenient outcome measure for clinical trials of stuttering treatment for adults that spans whatever behavioral and psychosocial factors might impel clients to seek treatment: a nine-point scale of Satisfaction with Communication in Everyday Speaking Situations (SCESS).
 The scale consists of one question which is simple, brief, easy to administer, cost-free, and translatable into many languages.
 The present report develops the SCESS scale by determining its reliability, content validity, and construct validity.
 RESULTS:Reliability, content validity, and construct validity of the SCESS were confirmed with statistically significant and substantive correlations with speech-related and anxiety-related measures.
 However, the SCESS did not correlate well with percentage syllables stuttered.
 Three behavioral and psychosocial measures had the highest correlation with the SCESS: total Overall Assessment of the Speaker's Experience of Stuttering, self-reported stuttering severity, and Unhelpful Thoughts and Beliefs about Stuttering.
 CONCLUSION:The SCESS measure has potential to be applied as an overarching clinical trial outcome measure of stuttering treatment effect.
 This study provides some preliminary evidence for including it as a primary or secondary outcome in clinical trials of adult stuttering treatments.
 However, further studies are needed to establish the SCESS responsiveness to different stuttering treatments.